State Law Guide · Updated January 2026

 View all states →

-Average Massachusetts recovery: $1,800 · Based on Massachusetts Consumer Protection Act (Chapter 93A)
+Optional letter only if you act · Massachusetts Consumer Protection Act (Chapter 93A)

 Disclaimer: This page provides general information about Massachusetts consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.